-Our next monthly meeting will be held in person and on Zoom on Wednesday, April 10th, at 7:00 p.m. in the Lyceum at the Center of Southwest Studies at Fort Lewis College.
-After a brief business meeting, Dr. Piyawit Moonkham, visiting assistant professor in the Department of Archaeology at Fort Lewis College, will present “How landscape shaped the world of Indigenous cultures.”
-A reception will start things off at 6:30 p.m. in the foyer of the Center of Southwest Studies.
+Our next monthly meeting will be held in person and on Zoom on Wednesday, February 12th, at 7:00 p.m. in the lyceum at the Center of Southwest Studies at Fort Lewis College.
+After a brief business meeting, Michael Mathiowetz will present ‘The Keepers of Tradition: Clown Societies in the Casas Grandes and Puebloan Worlds.’
+A reception will start things off at 6:30 p.m. in the CSWS foyer.

 Meeting ID: 962 7490 4694